Speed monitoring with speed monitoring relay

 Monitor the maximum number of revolutions

 A speed monitoring relay enables monitoring of the maximum number of revolutions in carousels or centrifuges.
 A hazardous situation could occur if the revolutions in a machine are too high.
 To protect machines and people from these hazardous situations and in order to comply with the regulations, a speed monitoring relay is used.
 When a machine is being calibrated, the machine must not run too fast.
 A stationary control relay is used to check whether the machine is actually stationary.
 The revolutions can be monitored by sensors such as encoders or inductive sensors.
 There are also speed control relays that can be connected directly to a motor, without the interference of sensors.

-The ReeR Mosaic programmable (safety) relay series has a number of modules for speed monitoring.
+The ReeR Mosaic safety PLC - safety controller series has a number of modules for speed monitoring.
 MV0, MV1 and MV2.
 This way, speed monitoring can be a part of your entire security system.
 An MV0 can be used only with inductive sensors (proximity switches).
 The MV1 can be used with a single safety encoder or with a double non-safety encoder.
 The MV2 can be used with one or two encoders plus one or two proximity switches.
 Read more about machine safety products by ReeR Safety.

 Safety category speed monitoring module